Thulium-Drake/ansible-role-dns_server/README.md

 This role will provide a means to install, configure and update a local DNS server with information for systems in the network.

-It can also configure a recursor on the same machine.
-By default, this looks like:

-* PDNS-recursor : port 53 on 0.0.0.0
-* PDNS-server   : port 5300 on 127.0.0.1

 Check the defaults if you want to make changes.

 This role uses PowerDNS as the server and can be used for deployment of Active Directory.

-The only supported OS for this role (for now) is Debian, as I did not have an environment with CentOS/RHEL on hand when developing this.

 # Registering records
 Manipulating the contents of the created zone can be done using Ansible's